-- It stays good for 4 days in refrigerator.
+- It stays good for four days in the refrigerator.

-- You can discard the leftover coconut pulp in the nut bag or you can make a thin coconut milk (second coconut milk) from it by adding 1 cup of warm water, blend and then strain to get the thin coconut milk.
+- You can discard the leftover coconut pulp in the nut bag, or you can make thin coconut milk (second coconut milk) from it by adding 1 cup of warm water, blend and then strain to get the thin coconut milk.

-- Always remember that breast milk or formula should be major for babies until one year hence prefer the coconut milk occasionally in baby food.
+- Always remember that breast milk or formula should be primary for babies until one year.
+So Prefer coconut milk occasionally to your baby.